SeanGavan/382-Lab-4/README.md

 | Register holding y       | R14 |
 | Register holding z       | R15 |
 | Register holding return value       | R12 |

+### Cross language build constructs

+#### What is the role of the extern directive in a .c file?

+`extern` tells the .c file that the variable is defined elsewhere.
+The compiler asks the global symbol table what the
+matching global variable means (as defined in the .asm file as a `.global` variable).

+#### What is the role of the .global directive in an .asm file (used in lines 28-32)?

+`.global` defines a variable as an entry into the global symbol table.
+When the .c file uses `extern`, this is where
+the compiler looks to know what to do with the variable